lzitsoftware/HttpServer/README.md

 # HttpServer
 ## This project is a server that implements HTTP protocol based on netty
-### If you would like to try running the project,the Java devolepment kits version at least 11
+### If you would like to run the project,the Java devolepment kits version at least 11
 ### If you have any questions,please isuue in here or contact with guwenfan@qq.com